Current Account in Finland

 Finland - Current Account (billions of Euros)

-FocusEconomics Consensus Forecast panelists project the current account to record a deficit of 1.0% of GDP in 2021, which is up 0.1 percentage points from last month’s estimate.
-In 2022, panelists foresee a current account deficit of 1.1% of GDP.
+FocusEconomics Consensus Forecast panelists see a deficit of 0.4% of GDP in 2022, which is down 0.1 percentage points from last month’s forecast.
+In 2023, panelists project a deficit of 0.2% of GDP.

 Finland - Current Account (EUR bn) Data